MEDICAL SECOND OPINION

 • Pale-colored stool – similar to put

-After the disease is definitely diagnosed, some tests are performed to determine the best treatment modality before a treatment is actually instituted.
-Some particular methods are available that are used to diagnose the pancreatic cancer and to determine the body parts the cancer has spread after the cancer is diagnosed.
-These are ultrasound, CT, MRI, PET, endoscopic ultrasound, biopsy and blood tests.
+Diagnosis: After the disease is diagnosed, some tests are performed to determine the best treatment modality before a treatment is instituted.
+Some particular methods are available that are used to analyze pancreatic cancer and to choose the body parts the cancer has spread after the cancer is diagnosed.
+These are ultrasound, CT, MRI, PET, endoscopic ultrasound, biopsy, and blood tests.

-Correct identification of type, stage and grade plays the major role in determining the best treatment in the pancreas cancer.
+Correct identification of type, stage, and grade plays a significant role in determining the best treatment for pancreatic cancer.

-Cancer stages are usually symbolized with Roman numbers I to IV.
+Cancer stages are usually symbolized by the Roman numbers I to IV.
 Stage IV is the most advanced stage of cancer.
-A personalized treatment is planned for each patient by considering stage, age, general health status and personal preferences.
+Each patient's treatment is planned by considering stage, age, general health status, and personal preferences.

-The first step in treatment of the pancreatic cancer is to remove the tumor located in the pancreas.
-If this is not possible, the second objective should be hindering the growth of the tumor to avoid further damages and enhancing the quality of life.
+The first step in the treatment of pancreatic cancer is to remove the tumor located in the pancreas.
+If this is not possible, the second objective should be hindering the growth of the tumor to avoid further damage and enhance the quality of life.

-Treatment options for pancreatic cancer include radiotherapy, chemotherapy and surgery.
+Treatment options for pancreatic cancer include radiotherapy, chemotherapy, and surgery.
 In some cases, these methods are used in combination or sequentially.
-Your doctor will decide the best treatment for you by considering type, grade and stage of your tumor as well as your general health status and your age.
+Your doctor will decide the best treatment for you by considering the type, grade, stage of your tumor, general health status, and age.

 Chemotherapy

 Chemotherapy uses drugs to treat the cancer.
-The active substances of drugs kill the cancerous cells.
+The active substances of medicines kill the cancerous cells.
 Chemotherapeutic agents can be given into a vein or be taken by mouth.
-In case of intravenous administration, a thin tube, called catheter, is inserted into a great vein and the chemotherapeutic agent is administered through this catheter throughout the treatment period.
+In the case of intravenous administration, a thin tube, called a catheter, is inserted into a great vein, and the chemotherapeutic agent is administered through this catheter throughout the treatment period.

-One or more than one chemotherapeutic agent can be administered depending on the type of cancer and response to treatment.
-Active chemotherapy maintained for a particular time is followed by an “off” period.
-After the “off” period expires, the treatment resumes.
-Each of these sequential active and “off” periods is called a cycle.
+One or more than one chemotherapeutic agents can be administered depending on the type of cancer and response to treatment.
+Active chemotherapy maintained for a particular time is followed by an "off" period.
+After the "off" period expires, the therapy resumes.
+Each sequential active and "off" period is called a cycle.

 Side effects of the chemotherapy are a function of the chemotherapeutic agent and the dose.
-Most common side effects of chemotherapeutics include; fatigue, nausea, vomiting, mouth sores, hair loss and inflammation of the digestive system.
-Side effects caused by chemotherapy will also be treated by your doctor.
-If these side effects are severe enough to threaten your health, your doctor may advise to suspend the treatment or to switch you to another chemotherapeutic agent.
+The most common side effects of chemotherapeutics include fatigue, nausea, vomiting, mouth sores, hair loss, and inflammation of the digestive system.
+Your doctor will also treat side effects caused by chemotherapy.
+If these side effects are severe enough to threaten your health, your doctor may advise you to suspend the treatment or to switch you to another chemotherapeutic agent.

 Radiotherapy

 Although radiation therapy can be the first-line treatment, it is usually used to kill cells that cannot be removed operatively.
-In the first-line treatment, radiotherapy is mostly combined with chemotherapy and this modality is also called chemoradiotherapy.
-It plays an important role in relieving or eliminating pain, shortness of breath and chronic cough in advanced stage cancers.
+In the first-line treatment, radiotherapy is mainly combined with chemotherapy, and this modality is also called chemoradiotherapy.
+It is essential in relieving or eliminating pain, shortness of breath, and chronic cough in advanced-stage cancers.

-Radiotherapy has a very wide spectrum of side effects depending on the body part irradiated.
-The risks that apply to you will be explained by your doctor.
+Radiotherapy has a vast spectrum of side effects depending on the body part irradiated.
+Your doctor will explain the risks that apply to you.

-In pancreatic cancer surgery, the part of the pancreas, where the tumor is located) can be removed (head, body and tail) or the pancreas can be totally removed.
+Surgery: In pancreatic cancer surgery, the part of the pancreas where the tumor is located) can be removed (head, body, and tail), or the pancreas can be removed.

-Whipple operation is the principal approach in the surgical treatment of the pancreatic cancer.
-While the surgical technique is relatively easier for tumors located in the tail and the body of the pancreas, the tumors located in the head of the pancreas require a complex treatment; the pancreatic head is removed along with the gallbladder, common bile duct, duodenum and surrounding lymph nodes.
+Whipple operation is the principal approach in the surgical treatment of pancreatic cancer.
+While the surgical technique is relatively more straightforward for tumors located in the tail and the body of the pancreas, the tumors located in the head of the pancreas require a complex treatment; the pancreatic head is removed along with the gallbladder, common bile duct, duodenum and surrounding lymph nodes.

-Asking your questions about the treatment of pancreatic cancer, your life after treatment, rehabilitation, pain management, clinical studies and all the questions in your mind about the pancreatic cancer to your doctor will help you for an informed participation to your treatment and alleviating your concerns.
+Asking your questions about the treatment of pancreatic cancer, your life after treatment, rehabilitation, pain management, clinical studies, and all the questions in your mind about pancreatic cancer to your doctor will help you participate in your treatment and alleviate your concerns.